What is DACA and why would Trump dismantle it?

 Why would Trump dismantle it?

-The Trump administration has a deadline of Sept.
-5 to make a decision on DACA – imposed by some Republican state lawmakers who hope to force the president’s hand in discontinuing the program.
+The Trump administration was given a deadline of Sept.
+5 to make a decision on DACA by some Republican state lawmakers who hope to force the president’s hand in discontinuing the program.

+But a senior administration official told Fox News that the date is likely not a hard one due, in part, to Hurricane Harvey.

 During the presidential campaign, Trump referred to the DACA program as “illegal amnesty.”
 However, since he became president, he’s alluded that he doesn’t know if he’ll strongly oppose the program and told the Associated Press in April that DACA recipients could “rest easy.”